 Put simply, in order to deliver an excellent customer experience, you have to know your customers better than ever before, and this begins with your frontline – your employees.

-If you would like to learn how to create powerful data visualizations that helps highlight both customer and employee voices to drive profitable action, visit the Maru/Syngro for a library of free downloadable Customer Experience resources.
+If you would like to learn how to create powerful data visualizations that help highlight both customer and employee voices to drive profitable action, visit the Maru/Syngro for a library of free downloadable Customer Experience resources.

 Keith Schorah is the founder and CEO of Maru/Syngro, a customer intelligence organization providing world-leading customer experience reporting, analytics, and performance management software.
 Keith is a customer experience professional with a passion for helping companies prosper by putting customers at the center of their business to deliver winning customer experiences.